 Intel boards and systems are designed to indicate USB readiness by a series of beep codes during POST, before video becomes available.
 These beeps mean USB is powered and initialized.

-Device such as a pen drives or USB CD/DVD ROM drives attached to external USB port will generate a beep once the device is recognized, powered and initialized.
+Devices such as a pen drives or USB CD/DVD ROM drives attached to an external USB port, generates a beep once the device is recognized, powered, and initialized.

 These beep codes do not signal any error.
 They signal USB and external device readiness during POST.

-For a complete list of beep codes, please see the Technical Product Specification (TPS) for your board.
+For a complete list of beep codes, see the Technical Product Specification (TPS) for your board.

 This applies to: